 - EC (European Commission) and European Funds Audit Team (EFAT) who will take samples of our data to ensure we are following the correct processes.

 - Some financial information about your business will be provided to Development Bank for Wales for them to assess your eligibility for a commercial loan operated through Development Bank for Wales.
 Their privacy statement can be accessed here https://developmentbank.wales/privacy-policy.
-Development Bank for Wales will not share any personal of financial information back to Welsh Government, but will make Welsh Government aware whether your loan application has been successful.
-This is required in order to administer the grant element of the fund.
+Development Bank for Wales will share personal information back to Welsh Government but this will be limited only to data required to administer the grant element of the Brexit Resilience Fund.

 3. What we do with it